welaika/wordless/rtfm/source/_pages/stack/server.rst

 Debug in VSCode
 ###############

-We ship a ``.vscode/launch.json`` in theme's root which is preconfigured to launch debugger for XDebug and for JS (both Chrome and FireFox).
+We ship a ``.vscode/launch.json`` in theme's root which is pre-configured to launch debugger for XDebug and for JS (both Chrome and FireFox).
 In order to use these configuration you'll need to install some plugins in the editor: